xl33zy/tasks/README.md

 How solved - through recursion and finding sum of all elements and dividing to the count of them.
 Problem 3 - You are given a number “n”, write the function for checking whether“n” is prime.
 How solved - through checking all the criterias for number to be prime.
-For example, 1 and all numbers less than 1 are not prime
+For example, 1 and all numbers less than 1 are not prime.
-Problem 4 -
+Problem 4 - You are given a number “n”, write the program using recursion for finding “n!”
-How solved -
+How solved - through recursion to multiply n to n-1 to n-2 and so on.
 Problem 5 -
 How solved -
 Problem 6 -